fhellwig/pkglogger/README.md

   });
 ```

-Instead of a string, you can also pass in your own `module` object and the topic is created from the basename of the module's `filename` property.
+Instead of a string, you can also pass in your own `module` or `import.meta` object and the topic is created from the basename of the module's `filename` property or by parsing the `url` property of the `import.meta` object.

 ```javascript
 const log = pkglogger(module);
 ```

-If no argument is provided, then the name of the package requiring the `pkglogger` module is used.
+If no argument is provided, then the name of the closest `package.json` file is used.

 ## Available Log Methods